rickshory/VegNab_old/README.md

 #### Works on
-* Devices it works with
- Andorid, Version 2.2 or later, Froyo, API 8
+* Andorid, Version 2.2 or later, Froyo, API 8

 ## Contact